EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

 server, being that primary or standby.

 Please refer to the main "Installation" section to install the repositories.

-In case you want to use `barman-cloud-wal-archive` as a hook script, install the package on the Barman server also.

 To install the package on RedHat/CentOS system, as `root` type: